Mistakes that starting clothing brands often make

 What is going wrong here:

-- you lose focus in design and communication
+• you lose focus in design and communication

-- your inventory risk becomes unnecessarily large
+• your inventory risk becomes unnecessarily large

-- your sample and development costs are skyrocketing
+• your sample and development costs are skyrocketing

 2. No clear target audience or concept

-Signals that your target audience is too vague:
+Signs that your target audience is too vague:

-- you can't say in one sentence for whom you are making clothing
+• you can't say in one sentence for whom you are making clothing

-- you keep changing style and direction
+• you keep changing styles and directions

-- you don't know where your customer shops and what they are currently missing
+• you don't know where your customer shops and what they are currently missing

 3. Going to production too quickly

-Common phrases that are warning signs:
+Common phrases that are red flags:

-- "We'll adjust it later in the next production"
+• "We'll adjust it later in the next production"

-- "The customer won't notice those small mistakes anyway"
+• "The customer won't notice those small mistakes anyway"

-- "We don't have time for a second sample"
+• "We don't have time for a second sample"

-The sample phase is precisely there to eliminate mistakes before you produce dozens or hundreds of pieces.
+The sample phase is precisely to eliminate mistakes before you produce dozens or hundreds of pieces.
 Take that phase seriously, no matter how impatient you are to go live.

-4. Not calculating, but dreaming
+4. Not calculating, just dreaming

-- total cost price per item (including all hidden costs)
+• total cost price per item (including all hidden costs)

-- required selling price to make a margin
+• required selling price to make a margin

-- how many pieces they really need to sell to break even
+• how many pieces they really need to sell to break even

 Consequence: either the selling price is too low, or the margin is so tight that every discount hurts.